Swiftales/swiftales.github.io/_posts/2016-12-11-LevelUpProtocols.md

 title: Level up on protocols, associatedtypes and extensions.
 ---

 In the [previous](https://swiftales.github.io/ProtocolsAndAssociatedtype/) blog post, we learnt about basic use of `associatedtype`.
-In this blog post, we will see some advance use `protocol`, `associatedtype` and `extension` by building a generic `UITableview` datasource.
+In this blog post, we will see some advance use of `protocol`, `associatedtype` and `extension` by building a generic `UITableview` datasource.

 ## Lets get started